alannguyencs/chatbot_webapp/README.md

-This version is to build a Docker container for a simple streamlit webapp.
+This version is to add a simple webapp with FastAPI().